James-Sangalli/StockSelector/README.md

 # StockSelector
 An application that scraps Morningstar's webpage, picking out stocks that meet a criteria

-## install dependencies:
-_NPM I_

 ## Run program
 open up index.html and follow instructions.